 Dr. Firshein applies the vitamin shot (which is made up of primarily B vitamins) throughout the scalp.
 He uses a total of four vials, dividing them into two sections per area.
 Although no one is team needle, Dr. Firshein numbs my head with lidocaine, so that all I feel is a slight pinch as he works his magic.

 (Dr. Firshein injects the vitamin shots into the scalp)

 Your Best Shot

-“Over the next couple of days, you should notice that the hair will fall out less and less,” he assures me after the treatment, which takes no more than 5 minutes, is complete.
+“Over the next couple of days, you should notice that the hair will fall out less and less,” he assures me after the treatment, which takes no more than five minutes, is complete.
 To keep track of hair fall, Dr. Firshein recommends keeping an eye on how much hair comes out during a shower, noting that normal approximately 100 strands are considered normal.
 In addition to the injections, Dr. Firshein recommends supplements.
-“I really like biotin and silica,” he says, also sending me home with a Horsetail vitamin.
+“I really like biotin and silica,” he says, also sending me home with a horsetail vitamin.

 Generally, the shots are given once a month for three months, though he’s had patients that have seen a total improvement after just one series.
 The B vitamins that are injected are also absorbed by the body, which may help with health overall, though their biggest benefit is felt locally, at the hair follicle.

 After my first round of treatments, I already feel a difference.
 I recommend vitamin shots for anyone who is dealing with hair loss and finds that supplements alone aren’t working, or if you want to bounce back from a chemical treatment stat.

 Could your birth control be messing with your mane?
 HERE’s what Dr. Firshein has to say.